Armed forces careers

 Find out more about reserve schemes at:

 Restarting your forces career

-It can take quite a long time to apply and be accepted, so make sure you understand the timescales involved.
-The process will include:
+It can take a long time to apply.
+Make sure you understand the timescales involved.

 - an online application